janeczku/go-spinner/README.md

 **`s := spinner.StartNew(title string)`**

 Quickstart.
-Creates and starts a new spinner with default options.
+Creates a new spinner with default options and start it.

 **`s := spinner.NewSpinner(title string)`**

-Creates a new spinner object without starting it.
+Creates a new spinner object.

 **`s.SetSpeed(time.Millisecond)`**